 Start building credit history.
 Fixing your credit requires you to prove your creditworthiness, which you can only do if you are using credit responsibly.
 A credit card for bad credit can help you in this respect since all your credit movements will be reported to the three credit reporting agencies — Experian, Equifax, and TransUnion.

 Get added as an authorized user.
 Another step you can consider is having someone with good credit add you as an authorized user on their account.
 As an authorized user, you’ll have the benefit of having the primary cardholder’s credit movements reported to your credit report.
 This may not make a big impact right away, but it can definitely help.

 When Should I Pay Off My Credit Card Bill?

 Always strive to pay your credit card balance in full by your statement due date.
 There’s no better way to build a solid credit history and healthy credit score.

-Credit is a powerful tool when seasoned with self control, but left unbridled, it can wreak havoc on your financial future.
-Case in point: The average American household has $16,000 of credit card debt.
-If your card has an 18% APR and you’re only making the minimum payment (usually around 3% of the total balance) you’ll rack up over $2,000 in interest charges every month and continue to lose ground.
+Credit is a powerful tool when seasoned with self-control, but left unbridled, it can wreak havoc on your financial future.
+Case in point: The average adult with a credit card owes $5,839 as of late 2018.
+If your card has an 18% APR and you’re only making the minimum payment (usually around 3% of the total balance) you’ll rack up over $5,000 in interest charges by the time you pay off the debt.